mjhaskell/cpp_tutorials/classes_basic/README.md

 As you can see, the destructor has the same name as the class except with a ~ before the name.
 If you want to test when/if the destructor is called, you can always put a print statement in it.
+It could also be useful to save data to a file in the destructor if you want to use the data later.

+In this example, `rect` goes out of scope after `return 0;` because the function ends.
+Then the destructor for `rect` will be called.
+Actually, when a function or loop ends, all of the variables in that scope will be destructed in reverse order of being constructed.

 That's all for now folks!